Essential Information For Centennial Right-Of-Way Permit Compliance

 - Stay Up to Date – Some projects require ongoing renewal, so keeping track of bond expiration dates is important.

-What Happens If a Contractor Skips the Right of Way Bond?
+What Happens If a Contractor Skips the Right-of-Way Bond?

-In our observation, failing to obtain this bond can result in:
+Failing to obtain this bond can result in:

 - Permit Denial – The city will not authorize any work in public spaces without proof of bonding.